-The article was first published at Medium on the occasion of International Tiger Day on July 29.
+The article was first published on Medium on the occasion of International Tiger Day on July 29.

 The opinions expressed in this article are those of the author and do not reflect an official stance of Bangkok Tribune.

 He is Executive Director for the Big Cats Program at WCS (Wildlife Conservation Society).